microsoft/FabricRTIWorkshop/docs/workshop.md

 ### Eventhouse
 - An Eventhouse can host multiple KQL Databases for easier management.
 It will store relational data from an operational SQL database, leverage shortcuts and automate transformations in real-time.
 Eventhouses are **specifically tailored** to time-based, streaming or batch events with structured, semi-structured, and unstructured data.
 - An Eventhouse is the best place to store streaming data in Fabric.
-It provides a highly-scalable analytics system with built-in Machine Learning capabilities for discrete analytics over highly-granular data.
+It provides a highly scalable analytics system with built-in Machine Learning capabilities for discrete analytics over highly-granular data.
 It's useful for any scenario that includes event-based data, for example, telemetry and log data, time series and IoT data, security and compliance logs, or financial records.
 - Eventhouse's support Kusto Query Language (KQL) queries, T-SQL queries and Python.
 The data is automatically made available in delta-parquet format and can be easily accessed from Notebooks for more advanced transformations.
 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/eventhouse>).

 ### KQL Update policies
 - This feature is also known as a mini-ETL.
 Update policies are automation mechanisms, triggered when new data is written to a table.
 They eliminate the need for external orchestration by automatically running a query to transform the ingested data and save the result to a destination table.
 -  Multiple update policies can be defined on a single table, allowing for different transformations and saving data to multiple tables simultaneously. **Target** tables can have a different schema, retention policy, and other policies than the **Source** table.
 -  In this solution, the data in derived silver layer tables (targets) of our medallion architecture is inserted upon ingestion into bronze tables (sources).
 Using Kusto's update policy feature, this appends transformed rows in real-time into the target table, as data is landing in a source table.
 This can also be set to run in as a transaction, meaning if the data from bronze fails to be transformed to silver, it will not be loaded to bronze either.
-By default this is set to off allowing maximum throughput.
+By default, this is set to off allowing maximum throughput.
 - Feature [documentation](<https://learn.microsoft.com/azure/data-explorer/kusto/management/update-policy>).

 ### KQL Materialized Views